This interview with Harold Gitlin and Sharon

 Interviewer: Where were you stationed?

-Gitlin: In the Azores on the Island of Tuiser.
-We built Lodgens Air Field which is
+Gitlin: In the Azores on the Island of Terceira.
+We built Lodges Air Field which is

 still a military air field.
 Then when that was done, I returned to the United States and